enginecommerce/engine-theme-manual/guides/theme-quality-assurance.md

 * Content text should be large, readable and SEO optimized
 * When a visitor clicks a tagged lifestyle image, a modal should be presented that allows a user to add products to their cart
 * When a visitor clicks to add a product to their cart from a lifestyle image modal, the correct variant should be added to their cart
-* Meta data and other social and SEO structures present on the page should properly describe the present view
+* Metadata and other social and SEO structures present on the page should properly describe the present view
 * Tracking scripts should correctly track blog articles viewed
-* Tap/click targets should visible, large enough to be tapped/clicked, and unobscured by the edges of the viewport window
+* Tap/click targets should be visible, large enough to be tapped/clicked, and unobscured by the edges of the viewport window

 ### CMS Pages
 {:.no_toc}

 * Page views should be width-responsive and should behave as expected at phone (landscape and portrait), tablet (landscape and portrait), and desktop resolutions and aspect ratios
-* Meta data and other social and SEO structures present on the page should properly describe the present view
+* Metadata and other social and SEO structures present on the page should properly describe the present view
 * Tracking scripts should correctly track blog articles viewed
-* Tap/click targets should visible, large enough to be tapped/clicked, and unobscured by the edges of the viewport window
+* Tap/click targets should be visible, large enough to be tapped/clicked, and unobscured by the edges of the viewport window

 ### Transactional Email
 {:.no_toc}